-Here in Houston, you can experience the joy of Oktoberfest all year long – but specifically this weekend – at King Bier Haus in The Heights.
+Here in Houston, you can experience the joy of Oktoberfest all year long – but specifically this October – at King’s Bier Haus in The Heights.

 So as not to drink on an empty stomach, the restaurant offers a range of German, Austrian, and American cuisine – using recipes up to a century old.
 Their appetizers alone are enough to trigger your salivary glands; choose from Bavarian Fried Pickles, Gourmet Deviled Eggs, Pulled Pork Stuff Jalapeños, Crawfish Étouffée Balls, Giant Beer Pretzels, Sausage Samplers, and more.